 Source: Casdoor1

-With Casdoor roles and permissions can be paired to define customizable permissions for built-in objects (such as apps) or other access behaviors.
-Administrators can create groups and virtual groups based on the company’s authority structure, and each group can define permissions individually.
+Roles and permissions can be paired to define customizable permissions for built-in objects (like apps) or other access behaviors.
+Administrators create groups and virtual groups based on company’s authority structure.
+Each group can define permissions individually.

 Zitadel

-Zitadel is an open-source identity infrastructure platform with RBAC integrations available.
-It combines multi-tenancy (e.g. B2B customer customer portal management), secure login, and self-service capabilities.
-It supports several protocols, including OpenID Connect, OAuth2.x, and SAML 2.
+Zitadel is open-source identity infrastructure platform with RBAC integrations available.
+Combines multi-tenancy (B2B customer portal management), secure login, and self-service capabilities.

 Video 1: Zitadel administrator console